7RU7H/Archive/Services/Databases/MYSQL/MySQL-SQL-Injection-Cheatsheet.md

+# MySQL SQL Injection Cheatsheet

+This page is for SQL injection, for exploitation, misconfigurations and abuse of a MySQL database where you can access the database directly visit [[MySQL-Hacking]].
+This page started as fixed version of Pentest Monkey cheatsheet that is old, but gold - it happen to use Unicode quotes so this is the *fixed* version.
+Other techniques, consideration and mitigation, etc will be added here over time.
-# MySQL SQL Injection Cheatsheet - Fixed From Pentest-Monkey
+#### MySQL SQL Injection Cheatsheet - Fixed From Pentest-Monkey

 Fixed the Unicode single quotes for copy and paste -able.
 Pentest Monkey is Awesome.